VamsiKrishna04/Fuzzy-Search/FuzzySearch/README.md

 [here](https://www.udacity.com/wiki/ud197/install-vagrant).

 ### Make sure you're in the right place
-Once inside the VM, navigate to the t directory properties_dekho with this command:
+Once inside the VM, navigate to the  directory FuzzySearch with this command:

 ```bash
 cd /vagrant/FuzzySearch